PHPCSStandards/PHPCSStandards.github.io/wiki/Coding-Standard-Tutorial.md

 ## Creating the Coding Standard Directory

 All sniffs in PHP_CodeSniffer must belong to a coding standard.
-A coding standard is a directory with a specific sub-directory structure and a `ruleset.xml` file, so we can create one very easily.
+A coding standard is a directory with a specific sub-directory structure and a `ruleset.xml` file, so creating a standard is straight-forward.
 Let's call our coding standard _MyStandard_.
 Run the following commands to create the coding standard directory structure:

 ```bash
 $ mkdir MyStandard